noah-shin/gamenotes/src/site/notes/290-299 TTRPG/295 Current Games/15 Blackthorn/BT Notes/Blackthorn Journal.md

 - Rudy turns into a mole

 Breakfast
-- Rudy has a _cricket sandwhich_
+- Rudy has a _cricket sandwich_

 Get directions to the manor
 - travel through [[Briar Glen|Briar Glen]]
-- outskirts of town - teeper into forest, classy suburb
+- outskirts of town - deeper into forest, classy suburb

 Butler = Mr Demontford IV